Ratfink/kaylee/README.md

 ## Usage

-1. Move commands.tmp to ~/.config/kaylee/commands.conf and fill the file with sentences and command to run
+1. Move commands.tmp to ~/.config/kaylee/commands.conf and fill the file with sentences and commands to run
 2. Run kaylee.py.
 This will generate ~/.local/share/kaylee/sentences.corpus
-based on sentences in the 'commands' file, then use
-<http://www.speech.cs.cmu.edu/tools/lmtool.html> to create and save a new
-language model and dictionary.
+based on sentences in the 'commands' file, then use the [Sphinx Knowledge Base Tool](http://www.speech.cs.cmu.edu/tools/lmtool.html) to create and save a new language model and dictionary.
     * For GTK UI, run kaylee.py -i g
     * To start a UI in 'continuous' listen mode, use the -c flag